 For more information on advertising on Instagram, go here.

 Not sure how you can use Instagram for your business?
 Try some of these cool strategies:

-- Show off your products or services.
-Is your brand a retail business?
+Show off your products or services.
 Take pictures of cool new products as you get them in, or share pictures of your most popular products.
-Or, if you run a service business like a hair salon or a restaurant, take the time to take photos of your work.
-Sharing photos of cool haircuts (even before-and-after shots are great!) or your latest dessert specials is a great way to get people interested.
+Or, if you run a service business, like a hair salon or a restaurant, take the time to take photos of your work.

-- Go behind the scenes.
+Go behind the scenes.
 Take pictures and videos to show how your products or goods are made, especially if the process is unique or interesting, or something your customers ask about often.
 This will not only provide interesting content for your Instagram account, but will also show your customers and followers exactly what goes on in the background.
-Plus, putting your office on display, especially if it's decked out in cool decor, will show your followers how interesting your company really is.

-- Include your employees.
+Include your employees.
 Make your brand's Instagram page more personal by including your employees in your posts.
 Share pictures of your team members hard at work or having fun at company outings.
-Doing so will show your customers and followers that you care about and appreciate your employees, and it will make them feel like they can really get to know your brand and relate to it.

-- Post exclusive deals on your Instagram.
+Post exclusive deals on your Instagram.
 Give back to your Instagram followers by offering them discounts for following you.
-Share an image with instructions on how to use the deal — for example, you can create a coupon code for use at your business online, or ask users to show they follow you at the register when they're paying for a product or service.
+Share an image with instructions on how to use the deal — for example, you can create a coupon code for use at your business online, or ask users (when they're paying for a product or service) to show they follow you.
 This will make your followers feel special, and likely get them telling their friends about your business, too.

 Instagram tips and tricks